The Domino Problem of the Hyperbolic Plane for Regular Polygons: Pseudo-homogeneous tilings

-\textbf{ For $[3, 4, 5, 5]$:} Type-$5$ pentagon is ruled out in such a map as we cannot form a face-cycle around it.
-We verify that a type-$4$ pentagon $P$ leads to an invalid fan in its second layer, as shown in Figure \ref{fig:3455}-(a) around the encircled vertex.
-So, there can only be type-$3$ pentagons in such a map.
-On the other hand, a type-$2$ quadrilateral $Q$ leads, without loss of generality, to a type-$4$ pentagon $P$ as shown in Figure \ref{fig:3455}-(b).
-With these constraints, starting with a type-$3$ pentagon, $P$, we arrive at an invalid fan around the encircled vertex shown in Figure \ref{fig:3455}-(c).
-Thus, there doesn't exist a map of type $[3, 4, 5, 5]$.
+\textbf{Type $[3, 4, 5, 5]$.} Type-$5$ pentagon is ruled out in such a tiling as we cannot form a neighborhood of it.
+We verify that a type-$4$ pentagon $P$ leads to an invalid fan in its second layer, as shown in Fig.~\ref{fig:3455}-(a) around the encircled vertex.
+So, there can only be type-$3$ pentagons in such a tiling.
+On the other hand, a type-$2$ quadrilateral $Q$ leads, without loss of generality, to a type-$4$ pentagon $P$, as shown in Fig.~\ref{fig:3455}-(b).
+With these constraints, starting with a type-$3$ pentagon, $P$, we arrive at an invalid fan around the encircled vertex shown in Fig.~\ref{fig:3455}-(c).

-\textbf{Observation 1:} For a map of type $[3, k_2, k_3, k_4]$ with $3<k_2< k_3<k_4$, the face-cycles around all the triangles are the same.
-This implies, in particular, that for a valid face-cycle with $m$ $\Delta$-triangles around a $k_3$-gon, $k_3-m$ must be even.
+\textbf{Type $[3, 4, k_3, k_4]$, $k_3$ and $k_4$ odd and $k_3<k_4$.} By Observation \ref{A1}, in a tiling of this type all the 4-gons must be either of type-2 or type-4.
+It follows that a neighborhood of a $k_3$-gon must be a composition of two kinds of partial neighborhoods shown in Fig.~\ref{fig:34k3k4}-(a) and Fig.~\ref{fig:34k3k4}-(b).
+Note that a partial neighborhood of the first kind covers four edges and the second kind covers two edges of the $k_3$-gon.
+Thus, for a valid neighborhood of a $k_3$-gon, $k_3$ must be even.
+The same parity argument applies to the $k_4$-gons.

-\textbf{ For $[3, 4, k_3, k_4]$:} Face-cycle around a $k_3$-gon in such a map must have the same cyclic repetitive pattern of faces in every four vertices; see Figure \ref{fig:34pq}.
-Consequently, $k_3$ must be a multiple of $4$, and likewise, $k_4$.
+\textbf{Type $[3, 4, 6, 8]$.} By Observation \ref{A1}, at least one $k_4=8$-gon must have a partial neighborhood of Type-2 above (Fig.~\ref{fig:34k3k4} -(b)) in the face-cycle of any triangle.
+To form a valid neighborhood of such an $8$-gon, at least two consecutive partial neighborhood of Type-2 is required.
+Consequently, we cannot form a valid neighborhood around the adjacent 6-gon opposite to the type-4 face adjacent to the $8$-gon, as shown by the mismatch around the encircled vertex in Fig.~\ref{fig:3568}.

-\textbf{Observation 2}: For a map of type $[3, 5, k_3, k_4]$ with $5<k_3<k_4$, for a valid face-cycle, all pentagons must be of type $4$.
-This also implies that there cannot be $\nabla$-triangles around $k_3$-gon (or $k_4$-gon) on two consecutive vertices which are also incident to an edge of a pentagon; see Figure \ref{3triangle}.
+\textbf{Type $[3, 5, k_3, k_4]$.} We divide this case into further subcases depending on values of $k_3$.
+Along with Observation \ref{A2}, we note that a type-$4$ pentagon forces a partial neighborhood of the $k_3$-gon (or $k_4$-gon) with two $\Delta$-triangles attached to two alternating edges; see Fig.~\ref{35all}.

-\textbf{Case 3 (a):} $[3, 5, k_3, k_4]$ with $5<k_3<k_4$, a type-$4$ pentagon forces the a partial face-cycle of two consecutive $\Delta$-triangles around the $k_3$-gon (or $k_4$): see Figure \ref{35all}.
+\textbf{For $k_3=6, 9$.} It is straightforward to verify that this partial neighborhood of the $k_3$-gon cannot be extended to a (full) neighborhood without contradicting Observations \ref{A1}--\ref{A2}.

-\textbf{For $k_3=8$:} Note that there is an $8$-gon in a face-cycle of a type-$4$ pentagon with a (at least one) $\nabla$ triangle around it.
-It is again easy to verify that we cannot form a face-cycle around the $8$-gon consistent with Observations (1-2).
+\textbf{For $k_3=8$.} Note that there is an $8$-gon in a neighborhood of a type-$4$ pentagon with a (at least one) $\nabla$-triangle around it.
+It is again straightforward to verify that we cannot form a neighborhood of the $8$-gon which is consistent with Observations \ref{A1}--\ref{A2}.